lea-yamashiro/MaryPaley153/Project3_Notes.md

 - data on household or individual characteristics that may influence demand, e.g:
     - household size
     - population composition
+        - households with young families are going to be quite different than ones with old people
 - Food conversion table, which allows us to map quantities of food into nutritional outcomes
+    - we're not going to be using RDIs, but will be doing a different type of analysis with the nutrients, so might not be using the same dataframe generation style as in Project 2.

 ## Deliverables